 - Call the police.
 After the attack, you should call the police and report the incident.
 If you are seriously injured, you should call 911 and request an ambulance.

 - Document everything.
 You should take photos of the accident scene and your injuries.
 If you can, take photos of the dog that attacked you.
-If the owner is present, ask for the dog’s name and note its gender, markings, breed, size, and any other details that might help you identify it later.
+If the owner is present, ask for the dog’s name and note its gender, markings, breed, size, and other details that might help you identify it later.

 - Get details of the dog owner.
-Talk to the dog owner or any witnesses who can provide you with the owner’s name and contact information.
+Talk to the dog owner or witnesses who can provide you with the owner’s name and contact information.

 - Obtain witness contact information.
 If people have witnessed the attack, you should ask them for their contact information.
 Their accident account can help strengthen your case.